SENCO: Mrs Rosemary Brooks

 Parents/Carers in Partnership

-actively encourage parents/ carers to maintain regular contact with school so that our partnership can be effective and productive.
-Every student referred to Student Support will have an allocated key worker, one of our Student Support Mentors, who will be the main point of contact between parents/carers and Student Support.
+We actively encourage parents/ carers to maintain regular contact with school so that our partnership can be effective and productive.
+Every student referred to Student Support will have an allocated key worker, one of our Student Support Officers, who will be the main point of contact between parents/carers and Student Support.
 Parents/Carers are involved at every stage of the support process: from consent to an initial assessment to applying for an Education and Health Care Plan.

-We recognise that modern parenting is a challenging responsibility and this challenge can be even greater when supporting a child with learning needs.
+We recognise that modern parenting is a challenging responsibility, and this challenge can be even greater when supporting a child with learning needs.
 We therefore seek to be constructive in our support of parents, offering practical support from associated professionals such as the Parenting Skills Team, Early Help Team or The Working Together Team.
 Support services available do change from year to year depending on funding streams and service streamlining.
 However, the SENCO’s regular attendance at the Local Authority Briefings ensures we remain current as to the services we can access for our students.
 There is also increasing collaboration with regard to the in-house services we offer across the Robert Carre Trust in meeting the needs of our students with SEND.

 Transition and Induction

-All prospective Year 7 students are visited in their primary school by a member of the pastoral team and primary school teachers are consulted.
+All prospective Year 7 students are visited in their primary school by a member of Student Support, or the wider pastoral team and primary school teachers are consulted.
 Where there is a known learning need and/or disability a meeting will be arranged with the parents/carers and SENCO to agree a transition plan.
 Where appropriate, additional familiarisation visits will be arranged and preparation for independent travel training for home to school travel can be explored.